markstringer-dti/markstringer-dti.github.io/dti.md

 But for inexperienced improvisers, the temptation to agree to wash the decks rather than wrestle with the implications of the pirate ship which is coming closer and closer, is extremely tempting.

 Why?
 In his books "Impro" and "Impro for storytellers" Keith Johnstone describes this kind behaviour as "agreed activity."
 Putting people on a stage in front of an audience makes them scared.
 And scared people try, instinctively to make themselves safe, even if what they're doing individually is making what the group are trying to do together - entertain people - less likely to succeed.
 Part of what constitutes the skill of being a good improviser is knowing how to avoid this basic need to stay safe and instead move the story forward.
-Accept that there's a pirate ship on the horizon and deal with the consequences.
+Accept that there's a pirate ship on the horizon and deal with what that means.

 What's fascinating about this kind of behaviour is that everybody, I mean all the improvisers on stage, seem to instinctively know that it's the right thing to do.
 There isn't a long discussion.
 It happens in a second.
 And that is in spite the fact that it's exactly the wrong thing to do.
 What this really shows is how good we are as individuals and in groups at shying away from things that we think might be dangerous, or difficult, or really just anything that will make us having to change our behaviour and our thinking.